To present their research project at SHMRC2020, applicants must submit an Abstract before 27th September 2020, 11:59pm.

-The Students in Health and Medical Research Conference (SHMRC) is an evening research symposium for all student researchers within Western Australia.
-This evening brings together clinicians, researchers and the WA health community for the presentation of some of the fantastic research that is being done by students of the faculty.
+SHMRC2020 is an evening research symposium bringing together clinicians, researchers and the WA health community for the presentation of the fantastic research done by students of the faculty.
 Students presenting at the symposium are recognised for their achievements and have the opportunity to win some amazing cash prizes.
-Now in its 13th year, SHMRC builds upon the work of previous years’ to provide an unparalleled platform for students to showcase the work that they have completed as part of their research projects.

 WHO CAN APPLY?

-Individuals who meet the following criteria are eligible to submit an abstract for oral presentation or a poster at SHMRC 2019:
+Individuals who meet the following criteria are eligible to submit an abstract:

 - The research work was done whilst enrolled as a student within a Western Australian university.